 Our board represents a cross-section of our community and has a passion for our organization and those we serve.
 The members work hard to ensure long-term sustainability of the organization and oversee that the funds raised directly affect those in need.

-Alan B. Lindner, Chairman
+Alan B. Lindner, Chairperson

-Abbot Thayer, Vice Chairman
+Abbot Thayer, Vice Chairperson

 Alvin B. Dennig, Jr., Treasurer